 How to Create & Maintain Blog Categories With Twenty Over Ten:

 At Twenty Over Ten, we strive to not only create stunning, compliant advisor websites but we want to make everything as simple as possible for our users and help them achieve business success.
 In order to help your site rank higher in search engines and create a more pleasing user experience, any user on the Twenty Over Ten platform can easily add categories to their blog pages.
 To do this, simply follow the steps below:

-If you want to remove a category, you can click on the ‘x’ button next to the category you would like to delete.
+Step 4: If you would like to remove a category, you can click on the ‘x’ button next to the category you wish to delete.
 A confirmation window will pop up.
 Click Confirm.

 How to Easily Choose and Name Categories:

 This should break it down very easily so that you can add categories without a problem when using the Twenty Over Ten platform!

 While we pre-populate some categories, you can also customize your own categories, which we highly encourage!
 With everything you already have going, you may need a little help choosing your categories.
 Start by doing just a few simple things:

 - Ask questions about your blog, such as what is the theme and is there a niche?

 - Let your readers help you decide!
 Check your analytics to see which posts have the most traffic.